Mobile Response and Stabilization Services (MRSS)

 Frequently Asked Questions

-MRSS is a statewide service for young people under 21 who are experiencing significant behavioral or emotional distress, as identified by the family.
-Nationwide Children’s is a MRSS provider for Franklin County.
+MRSS is a statewide service for young people age 20 or and under who are experiencing significant behavioral or emotional distress or crisis, as identified by the family.
+Nationwide Children’s is the MRSS provider for Franklin County.

 Nationwide Children’s MRSS reaches all of Franklin County.
 The MRSS team comes to your child’s home or another safe location.